stephaneerard/Symfony-Git-Helper/README.rst

 ::

-  sf-git git:clone symfony --submodule --path /path/where/to/clone/symfony
+  sfgit git:clone symfony --submodule --path /path/where/to/clone/symfony
   #this is like executing same as above but :
   # git submodule add git://github.com/stephaneerard/symfony.git /path/where/to/clone/symfony
   #plus same as above